TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Extensions/Realurl/Index.rst

 The important part is the lines 4-12 where the GET variable "L" is mapped to string values.
-As you can see a string value of "dk" or "ru" will be translated to a value for L-var which is respectively 1 and 2.
+As you can see a string value of "dk" or "ru" will be translated to a value for L variable which is 1 and 2 respectively.
 Also, you can see that an alternative value for "dk" can be used, namely "danish".